 Chechnya is a Muslim area that fought wars for independence after the breakup of the Soviet Union, a place wherein lovely mountains and herbal splendor contrast with the darkish latest records.

-The Islamic faith animated the rebellions, specifically at some stage in the second one warfare that started in 1999, however additionally later played a position in preserving the peace.
+The Islamic faith animated the rebellions, specifically at some stage in the second warfare that started in 1999; however, it also later played a role in preserving the peace.
 After the wars, the Russian authorities made it clear Islam was now not the enemy, even encouraging a revival of conventional Sufi Islam, so long as the area remained loyal to Moscow.

 Asimov, 49, who is the director of a college teaching foreign languages, and Bashayeva, 23, who aspires to run a small business, met in January at the wedding of a mutual pal — an event that during Chechnya, as nearly anywhere else, is a top opportunity for unmarried visitors.